GreedyWang/bulldog2011.github.com/source/_posts/2013-03-31-pico-tutoiral-5-hello-amazon-product-advertising-api.markdown

 ##Final Step - Run the Demo

-Let's run the demo in iPhone simulator, see a sceen shot below:
+Let's run the demo in iPhone simulator, see a screen shot below:

 {% img center /images/pico/tutorial05/screen_shot1.png 300 500 %}